snok/drf-openapi-tester/README.rst

 Response Validation
 ===================

-To verify that your API response documentation is correct, we test the generated documentation against actual API responses.
+To make sure your API response matches your documented response, the ``validate_response`` function compares the two at each level of depth.

 A pytest implementation might look like this: